There are some people in this world that you just can’t please.

 She hung up on me.

-On top of that, she was storing my refrigerator, my washer & dryer, my piano, my Grandfather clock, and my love seat in her home & garage.
+On top of that, she was storing my refrigerator, my washer & dryer, my piano, my Grandfather clock, my dining room set and my love seat in her home & garage.

 > > “But you’re a VP!
-You don’t expect me to pay you back!”
+You don’t really expect me to pay you back!”

 She had missed 2 car payments & they were coming to repossess it.
-I loaned her $678.
+I loaned her (a different her) $678.

 She had worked for me a few years earlier, went to work @ USAA & I happened to run into her at Bandera Bowling one night when I was on my Tuesday night league.